codio/site/source/docs/teacher/classes/adding-users.html.md

 See [Adding users to your Organisation](/docs/dashboard/organizations/adding-members/) for more information on this.

 ## Adding teachers
-If you are the teacher of the class, you should always add yourself as a teacher, even if you are the organization owner.
+If you are the creator of the class, you are automatically added as a teacher to that class.
 You can also add others as teachers to the class.

 Teachers are able to view student projects from the student listing within the class.
 They can also assign modules.